AP and IB Students Stressed Over Changes to Testing

 Students and teachers are left to deal with these changes as best they can.

-Simone Driscoll, Highland junior who is taking four AP classes, is worried about the new format of the test, which emphasizes FRQs, something she considers a personal weakness.
+Simone Driscoll, a Highland junior who is taking four AP classes, is worried about the new format of the test, which emphasizes FRQs, something she considers a personal weakness.
 The multiple choice section was something she had been counting on to get a good score.

 Tera Hunter, an AP art history teacher at Highland, recognizes this concern and plans to spend the time remaining before the test to help her students strengthen their skills in FRQ writing.